jyoullreddit/styleguide/terraform/README.md

 * **Where it makes sense, the terraform statefile `.tfstate` should live in S3**
     *  This allows us to avoid worrying about committing  statefile changes.
 There have been several incidents where un-committed statefile changes resulted in problems for the next person interacting with that blueprint.
     * The exception to this rule are blueprints that often require manual statefile maintenance using methods such as `terraform state rm`, `terraform state mv`, and `terraform import`.
 These blueprints may opt to keep their statefile committed to this repo.
+    * The statefile S3 key prefix should match blueprint's path.
+While this marries the structure of the repo to the location of the statefile, it is the most obvious location for the statefile for a blueprint to be present.
+For example, the `blueprints/prod-ue1/messenger` blueprint stores its state in S3 at the path `blueprints/prod-ue1/messenger/terraform.tfstate"

     However, once a service's statefile is stable and no longer requires routine manual maintenance, it should be moved to S3 when convenient.
     * See [this example for usage](https://github.com/reddit/reddit-terraform/blob/5516d023175f25d2fa0aefb1653bedc7fea0ddba/blueprints/EXAMPLE/main.tf#L10-L21)